pixelebbe/pixelebbe/README.md

 # Pixelebbe

 Pixelebbe is like Pixelflut, but slower.
-Get your hacker friends together and fill the canvas with color!
+Get your (hacker) friends together and fill the canvas with color(s)!
 Submit your pixel change requests via word-of-mouth, Eventphone DECT Call, a phone tree or fax.
 We also accept ChaosPost!